-No work was conducted during the 2012 drilling season because a suitable drill was not available.
-A drill program was planned for 2013 but again will not proceed due to lack of availability of a sonic drill suited to sample lake bottom till from the ice road and under conditions of the property.
-A drill was located but too late to initiate the program so this will be considered for next winter.
+No work was conducted during the 2013 drilling season because a suitable drill was not available to sample lake bottom till from the ice road and under conditions of the property.
+The drill program has been deferred until next winter.

-During the three months ended December 31, 2012, \$1,109 was spent primarily on the property maintenance compared to \$24,072 during the same period in 2011.
-During the year ended December 31, 2012, the Company incurred \$17,254 of exploration costs compared to \$326,446 during the year ended December 31, 2011.
+During the three months ended March 31, 2013, \$8,133 was spent primarily on the property maintenance compared to \$8,622 during the same period in 2012.